mistrydarshan99/android-guidelines/package_guideline/package_guideline.md

 # Package Guideline

-Foobar is a Python library for dealing with word pluralization.

 ## common
 The common package contains any classes that may be used for common features across the application.